 Consent is now something you must master as a marketer.
-From the 25th of May, it will no longer be allowed to send promotional material to contacts who did not specifically request to receive marketing materials.
+From the 25th of May, 2018, companies can no longer send promotional material to contacts who did not specifically request to receive marketing materials.

 That’s right.
 Data permission includes strict rules on how you manage e-mail opt-ins.

 The biggest change is how you obtain your consent.
-Your contacts should be informed about what exactly they are opting in for, and the terms must be provided in an easy to understand, clear, and plain language.
+Companies must inform contacts in plain language that is clear and easy to understand what they are opting in for.
 Not through legal ‘jabber’ that no one understands.

-Further, you need to ensure contacts provide an unambiguous consent through a ‘clear affirmative action’.
+Further, you need to ensure that contacts provide an unambiguous consent through a ‘clear affirmative action’.

-That means pre-ticket opt-in boxes are not allowed anymore and consent must be separate from other terms and conditions.
+That means that companies can no longer use pre-ticket opt-in boxes, and consent must be separate from other terms and conditions.

-You must also make sure your opt-ins can withdraw their consent and make sure you inform people about this right, to withdraw consent at any time.
+You must also make sure your customers who opt-in can withdraw their consent at any time.
+You will need to make sure you inform people about this right, as well.

-To meet these demands, many companies have resulted in offering multiple opt-in options so people can choose what type of content they will receive.
+To meet these demands, many companies have resulted in offering multiple opt-in options.
+People can choose what type of content companies will receive.

-Check out this checklist to make sure that you got this!
+Check out this checklist to make sure that you comply with the new GDPR standards!

 - Make sure to include an explicit consent, meaning a clear and specific statement of consent